TNL-Project/TNL/Documentation/UsersGuide/Arrays/ug_Arrays.md

 arrays, vectors or their views. `contains` returns `true` if there is at least one element in the array with given value. `containsOnlyValue` returns `true` only if all elements of the array are equal to the given value.
-The test can be restricted to a subinterval of array elements.
+The test can be restricted to a subrange of array elements.
 See the following code snippet for usage example.

 \include contains.cpp